Spatial distribution of ultracold neutron probability density in the gravitational field of the earth above a mirror: Wigner Function for Quantum Gravitational States of Ultracold Neutrons

-\section{Wigner function for quantum gravitational states of ultracold neutrons}
+where \(p_{n}\) is the probability of finding the system in the \(n\)-th state, defined as follows:

+A comparison between the theoretical probabilities \(p_{n}\) and those obtained experimentally by Ichikawa {et al.} reveals significant discrepancies beyond the first two states (see {Figure} \ref{fig:DN7qa}).
+The experimental data from Ichikawa {et al.} \cite{Ichikawa2014} show discrepancies with the spatial distribution of quantum gravitational states predicted theoretically.
+This conclusion is supported by further analysis using the Wigner function (see Section~\ref{sec:wfunction}).

+\section{{Wigner Function for Quantum Gravitational States of Ultracold Neutrons}}

-In this section we analyse a spatial distribution of quantum gravitational states of ultracold neutrons in terms of the Wigner function \cite{Wigner1932} as it has been performed by Ichikawa {\it et al.} \cite{Ichikawa2014}.
-The Wigner function for quantum gravitational states of ultracold neutrons in the region III is defined by \cite{Ichikawa2014}
+In this section, we analyze the spatial distribution of quantum gravitational states of ultracold neutrons using the Wigner function \cite{Wigner1932a,Wigner1932b}, as performed by Ichikawa {et al.} \cite{Ichikawa2014}.
+The Wigner function for the quantum gravitational states of ultracold neutrons in region III is defined by \cite{Ichikawa2014}: